abhiskshirsagar19/abhiskshirsagar19/README.md

 ## 💻 Full-Stack Developer | MERN Stack Developer

-I'm a passionate full-stack developer with **2.6 years** of total experience, with **2.2 years** of specialization in the **MERN stack**.
+I'm a passionate full-stack developer with **2.6 years** of total experience, with specialization in the **MERN stack**.
 I love building responsive and efficient web applications, focusing on performance and scalability.

 Currently, I'm upskilling with **Scaler** to further deepen my knowledge in Full-Stack Development and constantly stay on top of the latest industry trends.